gentiangashi/Harry-Bot/README.md

 * **Jeff Pete** - [jeffpete](https://github.com/jeffpete)

 ## License
-> Do whatever you want with it, but don't blame me for anything that goes wrong.
+> Do whatever you want with it, but if anything goes wrong, don't blame me.

 MIT © [Gentian Gashi](https://github.com/GentianGashi)